5 Ways for iPhone Stuck In Recovery Mode on iOS 17/16/15/14/13.7

-- Keep pressing both the buttons for another 10 seconds till the Apple logo would appear.
+- Keep pressing both buttons for another 10 seconds till the Apple logo appears.

-If you have a high-end iPhone, for example, your iPhone 8 or iPhone X stuck in Recovery Mode, follow these instructions to fix the issue:
+If you have a high-end iPhone, for example, your iPhone 8 or iPhone 13 stuck in Recovery Mode, follow these instructions to fix the issue:

-- Press and release the Volume Up key on your iPhone 8 / iPhone 8 Plus / iPhone X.
+- Press and release the Volume Up key on your iPhone 8 / iPhone 12 / iPhone 13.

 - Press and release the Volume Down key.

 - Press and hold the Power key on the right side.
 Release it when the Apple logo appears.

 - Top 6 Ways Fix iPhone Frozen in 10 Seconds

 - Tips & Tricks to Resurrect Your Dead iPhone

 - iPhone Keeps Freezing?
 Here Is The Quick Fix!